m-spangenberg/exercises_machinelearning/README.md

 A core problem in Deep Learning is to create a model that performs well on training data AND new test data.
 The most common problem faced in Deep Learning as it turns out, is `overfitting`.
 This is a situation where your model performs exceptionally well on training data, but not on new data because the model is blind to new variations.
 Conversely, we also have scenarios where `underfitting` can occur, which is when our model is unable to draw reasonable predictions because it under estimates the data.

+### **How to Approach Overfitting?**

+* Dropout
+  * Good results, Very popular
+  * At every iteration, randomly removes nodes and their connections
+* Augmentation
+  * Some application do better with more data $\rarr$ Better Model
+  * Synthesize data and add it to the training set
+  * Good approach for classification, used widely in object recognition
+* Early Stopping
+  * Commonly used, simple to implement
+  * Training error decreases steadily, but validation errors increase after a certain point
+  * Stop training when validation starts to increase

+## Neural Network Architectures

-## Fully-Connected Feedforward Neural Networks
+### Fully-Connected Feedforward Neural Networks

-## Recurrent Neural Networks
+### Recurrent Neural Networks

-## Convolutional Neural Networks
+### Convolutional Neural Networks

 ## Data Gathering